akeneo/pim-api-docs/content/rest-api/authentication.md

 ### With a v1.7, 2.x and 3.x PIM

 In previous versions of the PIM, you need to navigate to the `System/Users` menu in your PIM UI and create a new user.
-We strongly advise you to create specific API user.
+We strongly advise you to create specific API users.
 Do not re-use UI users. 🙂

 ## Token generation